palant/palant.info/content/articles/lastpass-breach-update-the-few-additional-bits-of-information/index.md

 > We can confirm that the engineer was running an earlier, unpatched version of Plex Media Server on the engineer’s home computer.
 This was not a zero-day attack.

+**Update** (2023-03-05): [According to PCMag](https://www.pcmag.com/news/lastpass-employee-couldve-prevented-hack-with-a-software-update), Plex learned that the vulnerability abused here was actually [CVE-2020-5741](https://forums.plex.tv/t/security-regarding-cve-2020-5741/586819) from 2020.
+That would mean that the attackers already had admin access to the media server.
+How they gained admin access is unknown.

 ## Timeline of the breach

 Other than that, we learn fairly little from the LastPass statement.
 In particular, this doesn’t really help understand the timeline: